 This applies whether you have a Plan 1 income-contingent loan, a Plan 2 income-contingent loan or a postgraduate loan.

 The contact details for SLC can be found on the SLC repayment website.

 If you secure employment abroad for more than three months and are paid abroad, SLC will ask for the name of the employer and evidence of the salary.
 They will probably ask you to set up a direct debit repayment arrangement.
 The level of your repayment will depend on your overseas earnings.

 Note that the repayment threshold relevant to the country you are going to is not necessarily the same as the threshold in the UK.
 Thresholds vary according to comparison calculations between the cost of living in the UK and the other country.
-The SLC repayment website gives the overseas thresholds for Plan 1 and Plan 2.
+The SLC repayment website gives the overseas thresholds for Plan 1, Plan 2 and postgraduate loans.
 The SLC uses the repayment thresholds over a 12-month period from when you are working abroad, so this may differ from the UK tax year (which runs from 6 April to 5 April).